technomancy/bussard/manual.md

 heads-up-display.
 A targeting indicator will point from your ship in the direction of your current target.
 If you are within range of a target you can act upon, the indicator will change color depending on the type of the target.
-The upper left shows basic velocity, coordinates, fuel and battery readout, credits, and a clock, while the upper right shows target details if a target is selected.
-A light blue path plots a trajectory estimate of where you're headed, while a darker blue path plots one for your target, if applicable.
+The upper left shows basic velocity, local coordinates, fuel and battery readout, credits, and a clock, while the upper right shows target details if a target is selected.
+A light blue striped path plots a trajectory estimate of where you're headed, while a darker blue striped path plots one for your target, if applicable.

 ## Helm control